The Tea Garden and the Lights of the Tea House

 The hotel has a total of 166 guest rooms ranging in area from 15.8 to 42.56 square meters.
 Double, twin, and triple layouts accommodate the overnight needs of a diverse range of parties ranging from one to three guests.
 Inside guest rooms, which like the common areas feature lighting designed to evoke traditional Japanese oil lamps, you’ll find a “toolbox” that both doubles as a table while providing storage for tea implements and other room amenities.
 This arrangement invites you to experience the Japanese worldview, which prizes orderly neatness and space-saving innovation while finding beauty in simple, unpretentious tools.

 Kyoto is known for its delicious water.
 The Kyoto basin is blessed with abundant natural groundwater, and the Rokujo area in which the hotel is located is also home to a famous spring known as Hakusan-yu.
 Enjoy a Zen experience by meditating as your run your tongue over a piece of Amedana candy made with water from Hakusan-yu for seven minutes.

 will make your trip memorable

 For breakfast, our restaurant serves soup with plenty of ingredients taken directly from a large pot in its open kitchen, along with superb Kyoto-grown white rice steamed in a large pot.
-Starting at 6:00 pm in the lounge and bar, you can enjoy matcha from Ryuoen Tea Store, a favorite of discerning Kyoto intellectuals, along with original Japanese-style sweets, or pair Japanese sake from leading Kyoto brewery Sasaki Shuzo or Japanese whiskey with Japanese-style sweets.
+From 12:00 pm to 6:00 pm, the restaurant area operates as a complimentary cafe for hotel guests, who enjoy coffee and tea free of charge.